w3f/Grants-Program/applications/halva_framework.md

 Halva is a toolchain for improving the experience of developing Decentralized Applications based on Substrate.
 It provides a high-level way to configure a development environment, interact with Substrate through external API and writing your test cases.

+Halva inspired by [Truffle](https://github.com/trufflesuite/truffle) but implements Substrate specific API.
+It targets testing extrinsics via RPC calls this allows test Substrate (or clients compatible with Substrate RPC) as a black-box.
+Halva uses [Polkadot.js](https://github.com/polkadot-js) to interact with RPC.

+Right now you must do much boilerplate code around your testing framework (mocha, chai, ava, etc) so that beginning testing your Substrate based app.
+Halva addressing these challenges.

 ## Team :busts_in_silhouette:

 * **Members:** Wintex